mjpancake/mjpancake.github.io/doc/libsaki/tile.md

 There are two constructors taking suit and value as parameters: the `T34(Suit s, val v)` and the `T34(val v, Suit s)`.
 The difference is that the latter is a `constexpr`, which also has an alternative syntax (implemented by C++11 user defined literals):

 ```
-using nsmespace tiles34;
+using namespace tiles34;
 T34 ta = 3_p; // same as T34(3, Suit::P)
 T34 tb = 2_y; // same as T34(2, Suit::Y)
 ```

-For syntatical convenience, we can also use the no-parameter `T34()` to construct a tile containing uninitialized garbage value.
+For syntactical convenience, we can also use the no-parameter `T34()` to construct a tile containing uninitialized garbage value.
 Such an object only performs as a placeholder and any method invocation on a garbage tile object may trigger assertion failure.

 Now as we can construct tiles, let's look at how to use them.